I'm an Integrative Counsellor who counsels over 18s in person in Wiltshire (near Devizes) or throughout the UK online.

 Confidence issues

-For those seeking in-person sessions, my therapy room has ample free parking and is ideally located from clients throughout Wiltshire, including Calne, Corsham, Chippenham, Devizes, Melksham, Royal Wootton Bassett, Marlborough or Bradford-On-Avon
+For those seeking in-person sessions, my therapy room is wheelchair accessible and has ample free parking.
+It is ideally located from clients throughout Wiltshire, including Calne, Corsham, Chippenham, Devizes, Melksham, Royal Wootton Bassett, Marlborough or Bradford-On-Avon.

 I am happy to accommodate a hybrid approach to sessions where clients require this, offering flexibility to sometimes have sessions in-person and on other weeks online.
 This can be key for those who are struggling to find time for counselling.